-Once you have decided to relocate to Mexico, there will be a plethora of things to take care of and prepare for your move here.
-This guide will help you to create your own personalized relocation check-list.
+Once you have decided to move to Mexico, there will be a plethora of things to take care of and prepare for your move here.
+This guide will help you to create your own personalized relocation checklist.

 Checklist – 3 Months before moving

 Checklist – 1 Month Before Moving

 Checklist – Move to Mexico Day

 Arrival in Mexico

 Settling-in to Mexico

 If you’re still considering your move, you can find extensive information and advice about planning a new lifestyle in Mexico, as well as extensive guides to living in Mexico, working, retirement and accommodations here on Mexperience.

 Once you have made your decision to move to Mexico, there will be a substantial amount of planning and organizing to do before you leave your home country and arrive to settle in Mexico.

 The exact details of your plans will vary depending on your own, unique circumstances.
 Key factors that will influence the complexity of your move include whether you are single or married; whether you have children to look after, and whether other family members will be moving with you, too.